thi-ng/umbrella/packages/geom-splines/README.md

 ### Polygon to cubic curve conversion

-There're currently two ways to convert a polygon into a sequence of cubic curve segments.
+Currently, there're two ways to convert a polygon into a sequence of cubic curve segments.
 Both modes support customizable curve tightness.

+Furthermore, both conversion modes can be instructed to use uniformly scaled control point tangents: In uniform mode, the tangents have a uniform, user defined length, resulting in equidistant control points for each poly vertex.
+In non-uniform mode, each tangent is scaled by the length of its parent poly edge.

 #### Poly vertices as control points

 In this mode the curve always goes through the midpoints each polygon edge, with the original polygon vertices being used to compute control points.

 | Proportional tangent scale                                                                            | Uniform tangent scale                                                                              |
 |-------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|